DDT: United States ban

 Around the same time, evidence was mounting further about DDT causing catastrophic declines in wildlife reproduction, especially in birds of prey like peregrine falcons, bald eagles, ospreys, and brown pelicans, whose eggshells became so thin that they often cracked before hatching.
 Toxicologists like David Peakall were measuring DDE levels in the eggs of peregrine falcons and California condors and finding that increased levels corresponded with thinner shells.
 Compounding the effect was DDT's persistence in the environment, as it was unable to dissolve in water, and ended up accumulating in animal fat and disrupting hormone metabolism across a wide range of species.

-In response to an EDF suit, the U.S. District Court of Appeals in 1971 ordered the EPA to begin the de-registration procedure for DDT.
+In response to an EDF suit, the US District Court of Appeals in 1971 ordered the EPA to begin the de-registration procedure for DDT.
 After an initial six-month review process, William Ruckelshaus, the Agency's first Administrator rejected an immediate suspension of DDT's registration, citing studies from the EPA's internal staff stating that DDT was not an imminent danger.
 However, these findings were criticized, as they were performed mostly by economic entomologists inherited from the United States Department of Agriculture, who many environmentalists felt were biased towards agribusiness and understated concerns about human health and wildlife.
 The decision thus created controversy.

 The EPA held seven months of hearings in 1971–1972, with scientists giving evidence for and against DDT.
 In the summer of 1972, Ruckelshaus announced the cancellation of most uses of DDT – exempting public health uses under some conditions.
 Again, this caused controversy.
 Immediately after the announcement, both the EDF and the DDT manufacturers filed suit against EPA.
 Many in the agricultural community were concerned that food production would be severely impacted, while proponents of pesticides warned of increased breakouts of insect-borne diseases and questioned the accuracy of giving animals high amounts of pesticides for cancer potential.
 Industry sought to overturn the ban, while the EDF wanted a comprehensive ban.
 The cases were consolidated, and in 1973 the United States Court of Appeals for the District of Columbia Circuit ruled that the EPA had acted properly in banning DDT.
 During the late 1970s, the EPA also began banning organochlorines, pesticides that were chemically similar to DDT.
 These included aldrin, dieldrin, chlordane, heptachlor, toxaphene, and mirex.